-In the light of day, some anonymous IT consultant will say everything is easy.
+In the light of day, some anonymous IT consultant will say that everything is easy.

 In this blog, you’ll read about a feared scenario in any IT system or application, with all the negative implications that go with it: a crash.
 Thus, this article will give you a crash course on the notorious IT crash, pun not intended.

 A good example is an integration that suddenly stopped working, or a checkout functionality where problems unpredictably arise.
 Let’s broaden this definition by including this instance: a webshop is running very slowly, thus signaling a looming emergency.

 Before you continue reading: I’m generalizing here and that there are many exceptions to what I write.
 Read this blog with glasses on.

 Imagine you have a webshop that gets slower constantly in load time, and the time it takes to display a page in a browser rises steadily.

 Your SEO/marketing/AdWords consultant tells you that if your site does not load faster anytime soon, your ranking in Google will fall—as well as your sales.

 You talk to your IT supplier who developed your webshop and they keep telling you the same thing: they have checked the webshop and everything is all right.
 Your supplier talks about technical matters and drops jargons that are difficult for you to understand.
 You end up irritated and frustrated.